Olympics: Kiwi athletes willing to risk coronavirus danger to attend 2020 Tokyo Olympics

-Several New Zealand athletes say they would still want to compete at the Tokyo Olympics, even if they contract coronavirus.
+Several New Zealand athletes say they would still want to compete at the Tokyo Olympics, even if they were likely to contract coronavirus.

 The impact of Covid-19 on the sporting world has been magnified in the past 48 hours, with the cancellation or postponement of major events across the globe, including the NBA, NHL, Major League Baseball, The Players Championship golf tournament, the Australian Grand Prix and the America's Cup World Series regatta in Cagliari.